1337/pop/README.md

-# POP (GPLv3)
+# Pop (GPLv3)

-POP is a filesystem-based PHP database, allowing for object persistence without MySQL (i.e. NoSQL).
+Pop is a filesystem-based PHP database, allowing for object persistence without MySQL (i.e. NoSQL).

 It is 100% compatible with [backbone.js](http://documentcloud.github.com/backbone/).